 When it comes to public speaking, being nervous is normal.
-Most Americans detest and fear public speaking.
-While speech anxiety is common, it does not have to control you or harm your performance.
-Below, you will find helpful tips for understanding, preparing for, and easing your public speaking anxiety.
+Most Americans fear public speaking.
+While speech anxiety is common, it does not have to control you or hinder your performance.
+Below, you will find helpful tips for understanding, preparing for, and dealing your public speaking anxiety.

 Understanding the Fear

 We all fear public speaking for different reasons.
 In fact, you may fear speaking for different reasons with each speech you present.
 Here are some reasons public speaking anxiety exists and suggestions for dealing with each.

 Fear of being judged: No one wants to appear foolish or make mistakes.
 However, it is important to remember that there is no such thing as a perfect speech and that we will always make mistakes.
 Remember that you should not expect perfection and do not let a minor error turn into a disaster.
 If you stumble during a speech, take a deep breath and just keep going.